alvarolorentedev/kanekotic-page/blog/2022-09-10-delivery-acceleration-environments.md

 ## Achieving Continuous Deployment, Only prod, is it so crazy?

-How can a team Continuous deployment, the answer tends to be simple, making every commit go to production and testing in it.
+How can a team Continuous deployment?
+The answer tends to be simple, making every commit go to production and testing in it.
 Be aware this does not mean to have our users experience possible bugs or see test data, as we can hide functionalities behind toggles, headers, or parameters that allow access to only the development team.

 An example strategy is the one in the next diagram.